ikolomiko/ikooskar-qt/README.md

 * Code formatter (optional): `clang-format`

 ## Dependencies for the end user
-* Any program that can handle .ods files (e.g. MS Office, LibreOffice, WPS Office)
+* Any program that can handle .xlsx files (e.g. MS Office, LibreOffice, WPS Office)
 * Internet connection for the first activation